 Each resident must comply with applicable rules in this Chapter and with any order or directive of the Home Administrator.
 All complaints made by the residents concerning food, quarters, ill treatment, neglect, abusive language, or other violations of any rule or standard applicable to the Home, or complaints against the operation of a Home may be made either verbally or in writing to the Home Administrator.
 (3-23-22)

-01. No Operation of Motor Vehicles by Nursing Care Residents.
-The operation or storage of privately owned motor vehicles by nursing care residents is prohibited on Home property.
+01. No Operation of Motor Vehicles by Residents.
+The operation or storage of privately owned motor vehicles by residents is prohibited on Home property.
 (3-23-22)

-02. Operation of Motor Vehicles by Domiciliary and Residential Care Residents.
-Each authorized domiciliary and residential care resident who drives a motor vehicle onto the grounds of a Home must adhere to the following: (3-23-22)

-a.
-Requirements: (3-23-22)

-i.
-Possess a valid driver's license; (3-23-22)

-ii.
-Have a current motor vehicle registration; (3-23-22)

-iii.
-Operator is insured against liability and property damage in accordance with Idaho law; and
+02. Housekeeping.
 (3-23-22)

-iv.
-Park only in assigned spaces.
-(3-23-22)

-b.
-Prohibitions.
-Nonoperable motor vehicles and motor vehicle repairs are not permitted on the grounds of a Home.
-(3-23-22)

-03. Housekeeping.
-(3-23-22)

 a.
-Housekeeping services for nursing care residents shall be provided by the Home.
+Housekeeping services for residents shall be provided by the Home.
 (3-23-22)

 b.
-Each residential and domiciliary care resident must adhere to the following requirements (residential care residents may need minimal assistance): (3-23-22)

-i.
-Making his bed daily; (3-23-22)

-ii.
-Maintaining his room in a neat and orderly manner at all times; and (3-23-22)

-iii.
-Assuring that all clothing is appropriately marked, stored and kept clean through proper laundering.
-(3-23-22)

-c.
 All residents are prohibited from: (3-23-22)

 i.
 Washing clothes or other articles which present a health or safety hazard in resident rooms or bathrooms; (3-23-22)